 Areas of study for the Harvard Orthopedic Trauma Research Division includes:

-The Partners Orthopaedic Trauma Service is a busy cross-campus orthopaedic trauma service with sites at two Harvard-affiliated Level I Trauma Centers, Massachusetts General Hospital and Brigham & Women's Hospital.
+The Harvard Orthopedic Trauma Service is a busy pan-campus orthopedic trauma service with sites at three Harvard-affiliated Level I Trauma Centers: Massachusetts General Hospital; Brigham & Women’s Hospital; and Beth Israel Deaconess Medical Center.
 We are actively recruiting undergraduates to work with our clinical research team.
 The main aim of the internship is to provide interns with a basic understanding about clinical research, primarily through providing practical experience.
 The secondary aim is to provide opportunities for interns to shadow in the clinical environment in order to see what life is like in the hospital setting.

 Our clinical research work primarily involves the study of patients who experience orthopaedic injuries and the treatments that help these patients heal from their injuries.
 As part of this work you will conduct literature searches, interact with research subjects, and collect and/or analyze data.
 You may provide specific research-related expertise to us depending on your background and interests, or be asked to write up a case report based on a specific finding in the clinical setting.
 At some point during the Summer it is possible that you may become involved with projects not specifically related to clinical research that are of pertinent interest to our clinical team at the time – i.e. quality assurance projects.
 You will work with all members of our team - including senior and junior orthopaedic faculty, residents, nurses, and research personnel – along with our colleagues from disciplines outside of Orthopaedic Surgery.